 Initial Disclosure.

-Pursuant to Federal Rule of Bankruptcy Procedure 7026, the provisions of Federal Rule of Civil Procedure 26 apply to all adversary proceedings pending in this District, unless the Court orders otherwise.
+Pursuant to Bankruptcy Rule 7026, the provisions of Rule 26 of the Federal Rules of Civil Procedure apply to all adversary proceedings pending in this District, unless the Court orders otherwise.

 Limits on Interrogatories.

 No party may serve any other party, at any one time or cumulatively, more than 25 written interrogatories, including all discrete sub-parts.
 Exceptions to this Rule may be granted by the Court upon written motion showing good cause.
-Interrogatories should not be filed with the Clerk.
+The parties should not file interrogatories with the Clerk.

 Limits on Depositions.

-No party may take more than 10 depositions, whether upon oral examination under Federal Rule of Bankruptcy Procedure 7030 or upon written questions under Federal Rule of Bankruptcy Procedure 7031.
+No party may take more than 10 depositions, whether upon oral examination under Bankruptcy Rule 7030 or upon written questions under Bankruptcy Rule 7031.
 Exceptions to this Rule may be granted by the Court upon written motion showing good cause.
 Transcripts of depositions should not be filed with the Clerk.

 Requirement of a Writing.

-All objections to interrogatories, depositions, requests, and applications under Federal Rule of Bankruptcy Procedure 7037, and all motions and responses concerning discovery matters must be in writing and recite with specificity the objectionable interrogatory, deposition, request, or application.
+All objections to interrogatories, depositions, requests, and applications under Bankruptcy Rule 7037, and all motions and responses concerning discovery matters, must be in writing and recite with specificity the objectionable interrogatory, deposition, request, or application.
 If time does not permit the filing of a written objection or motion, the Court may, in its discretion, waive this requirement.

 Objections to Discovery Process.

-A Fed.
-R. Bankr.
-P. 7037 objection to any interrogatory, deposition, request, or application must be filed within 28 days after service of the objectionable interrogatory, deposition, request, or application, unless the Court orders otherwise.
+A Bankruptcy Rule 7037 objection to any interrogatory, deposition, request, or application must be filed within 28 days after service of the objectionable interrogatory, deposition, request, or application, unless the Court orders otherwise.
 The filing of an objection will not enlarge the time within which the objecting party must answer or respond to any discovery matter not specifically included in the objection.

 Mandatory Consultation among Counsel.

-In addition to the mandatory Fed.
-R. Bankr.
-P. 7026(f) conference, counsel and unrepresented parties are encouraged to participate in non-court, pre-trial discovery conferences to avoid the filing of unnecessary discovery motions.
+In addition to the mandatory Bankruptcy Rule 7026(f) conference, counsel and unrepresented parties are encouraged to participate in non-court, pre-trial discovery conferences to avoid the filing of unnecessary discovery motions.
 Counsel should not file a motion concerning a discovery dispute until they have explored all possibilities for resolving the matter(s) in controversy.
 Motions raising any type of discovery dispute must be accompanied by a statement of counsel affirming they have made a good faith effort to resolve the discovery matter(s) at issue.

 Motion to Compel.

 If a party timely objects to, or fails to timely comply with, a discovery request and the parties are not able to resolve the issue through good faith efforts, it is the responsibility of the party initiating discovery to bring the matter before the Court in a timely manner.
-To compel an answer, production, designation, or inspection, a motion must be filed pursuant to Federal Rule of Bankruptcy Procedure 7037 unless a motion to quash has been granted.
-A party who was properly noticed of a deposition must appear and submit to the deposition.
+To compel an answer, production, designation, or inspection, a party may file a motion under Bankruptcy Rule 7037, unless the Court has already granted a motion to quash.
+A party who was properly noticed of a deposition must appear and participate in the deposition.

 Other Discovery Motions.

-Motions for protective orders pursuant to Federal Rule of Bankruptcy Procedure 7026(c) and motions to compel physical or mental examination pursuant to Federal Rule of Bankruptcy Procedure 7035 must comply with paragraph (f) above.
+Motions for protective orders under Bankruptcy Rule 7026(c), and motions to compel physical or mental examination under Bankruptcy Rule 7035, must comply with paragraph (f) above.
 See also Vt.
 LBR 9013-1; Vt.
 LBR 9013-2.

 Responses to Discovery.